Instructor: Kelly A. MacArthur

 This policy is meant to be flexible enough to cover all reasons

-and so I don't get calls and emails every week with your
+and so I don't get calls and emails every week.

-If you need to turn in homework late, you will have to do so
+week!!
+If you need to turn in homework late, you will have

-on the first class of the week (one or two weeks after its
+to do so on the first class of the week (one or two weeks after

-due date).
-This is the only time and location that I will
+its due date).
+This is the only time and location that I

 door, I will throw it away without looking at it.